VicDario/petva-backend/README.md

         returns:    200 if the pet was found with its info.
                     404 if the pet was not found

+- `[PUT] /api/user/pets/<int:pet_id>` Modify pet by id.
+> User must be logged.

+    JSON body must have this:

+        {
+            "name": "some name",
+            "code_chip": "some code_chip",
+            "breed": "some breed",
+            "picture": "some picture"
+        }

+        returns:    202 if the info was modified.
+                    404 if the pet was not found

+- `[DELETE] /api/user/pets/<int:pet_id>` Delete pet by id.
+> User must be logged.

+    JSON body must have this:

+        returns:    203 if the pet was deleted.
+                    404 if the pet was not found.
+                    409 if the pet is part of a foundation, cannot be deleted.

 - `[POST] /api/user/pets/add` Add a pet to an user.
 > User must be logged.